“Hey, you there!”

 I’ve managed to out-sell or out-promote a TON of much ‘bigger’ names in the copywriting world …

-Despite having a much smaller email list than ALL of them!
+Despite having (at least, at the time) a much smaller email list than ALL of them!

 Such is the power of my new, fun way of writing sales emails.